elixir-europe/rdmkit/pages/national_resources/se_national_resources.md

 resources:
   - name: DS-Wizard ELIXIR-SE
     description: Data Stewardship Wizard is a tool to be used when planning for data management, including generating a data management plan (DMP).
 This instance provides guidance with focus towards Swedish life science researchers, including national resources.
-    how_to_access: ELIXIR AAI login <!--- free text to explain if credentials, login, specific affiliations etc are needed to access the resource or tool--->
+    how_to_access: ELIXIR AAI login
     instance_of: Data Stewardship Wizard
     related_pages:
       your_tasks: [DMP]
     url: https://dsw.scilifelab.se/
   - name: SciLifeLab Data Repository (Figshare)
     description: A repository for publishing any kind of research-related data, e.g. documents, figures, or presentations.
-    how_to_access: Available to everyone with an affiliation to a Swedish academic institution. <!-- check specifics ---> <!--- free text to explain if credentials, login, specific affiliations etc are needed to access the resource or tool--->
+    how_to_access: Available to everyone with an affiliation to a Swedish academic institution.
     related_pages:
       instance_of: FigShare
       your_tasks: [Existing data, Data publication]